Port Revel

 The courses are given by former maritime pilots.
-Since 1967, the Centre has trained over 6 500 maritime pilots, captains and officers from all over the world.
-French, European, Australian, Brazilian and North American pilots make up 90% of the Centre's students.
+Since 1967, the centre has trained over 6 500 maritime pilots, captains and officers from all over the world.
+French, European, Australian, Brazilian and North American pilots make up 90% of the centre's students.

 The manned model training regime is now recommended by the International Maritime Organization under Resolution A 960 (23) of December 2005.

-The facility was written about by John McPhee in an October, 1998 article for The Atlantic Monthly, later republished as Chapter Two in his book Uncommon Carriers (2006).
+The facility was written about by John McPhee in an October 1998 article for The Atlantic Monthly, later republished as Chapter Two in his book Uncommon Carriers (2006).

 History

 The centre's origin goes back to the fifties, when Port Revel's mother company, Sogreah, was studying bank erosion on the Suez Canal using model ships sailing on a scale model with a movable bed (i.e. granular material subjected to erosion by turbulent water movement).

 At the end of the sixties this experience with free sailing model ships was used by Esso to anticipate the manoeuvring behaviour of the new, much larger, oil tankers.

-After three years spent with Esso captains between 1967 and 1970, the Centre was taken over by Sogreah in 1970.
+After three years spent with Esso captains between 1967 and 1970, the centre was taken over by Sogreah in 1970.

 During the 1970s, most students were captains, while the first maritime pilots came to discover the centre.

-In the 1990s, the first refresher courses were organised for pilots, who returned every 5 years.
+In the 1990s, the first refresher courses were organised for pilots, who returned every five years.
 These courses are less directive and leave more room for customisation, which is a way of optimising port operations to increase port accessibility.

-Manned model shiphandling training has improved over the years because:
+Manned model shiphandling training has improved over the years due to various factors: